-"The connection of findings and treatment were beneficial for my daily practice."
+"The connection between findings and treatment was beneficial for my daily practice."
 P.T.
 (Nov.
 2022)

 "Always good to review scoring guidelines.
 I liked the frequently missed info, and the new data on the importance of getting the A/P view."
 J.O.
 (Nov.
 2022)

 "All good!
-I needed the refresher, and gained some very helpful ideas for wording findings in my reports."
+I needed the refresher, and gained some very helpful ideas for wording findings in my reports.
+I liked the review of select components with a focus on the aspects which are most challenging to clinicians as a whole."
 K.C.
 (Nov.
 2022)